 Think about placement.

 Few people want tattoos on body bits that are absolutely impossible to conceal with clothing.
 You just don’t get a lot of face, hand, and throat tattoos.
 And the folks who choose those areas are making choices about their careers and lifestyles by artistically altering those body parts – and they know that.
 Concealment is a lesser, but still important, concern for anyone jonesing for arm, ankle, and nape tattoos.
-If you work for a bank or law firm, do you really want to limit yourself to pants-no-skirts by getting a barbed-wire anklet?
+If you work for a bank or law firm, are you prepared to limit yourself to pants-no-skirts by getting a permanent ink anklet you can’t show at the office?
 What if you want to wear your hair up or get a pixie cut someday, and can no longer mask the Celtic knot on the back of your neck?
 Will it matter to you?
 Some icons lend themselves to certain placements, it’s true.
 But give some serious consideration to the work-arounds you may have to orchestrate if you’re putting an image on some fairly public skin.

 Ask yourself why.

-People get tattoos for the gamut of reasons, and I’m sure many will disagree with me here.
-But I believe that you should get a tattoo because YOU WANT IT.
-Any other reason is inappropriate: upping your cool factor, showing your boyfriend how much you adore him, making a statement about what a deep thinker you are, because butterflies are pretty … none of these cut the mustard.
+People get tattoos for every reason under the sun, and I’m sure many will disagree with me here, but I believe that you should get a tattoo because YOU WANT IT.
+Any other reason may lead to regret: upping your cool factor, showing your boyfriend how much you adore him, making a statement about what a deep thinker you are, because butterflies are pretty … none of these cut the mustard.
+That last one is especially troubling to me.
+Yes, tattoos are body art so they needn’t be emotionally significant or anything other than beautiful to their owner.
+But a symbol or image that is beautiful or aesthetically appealing to you right now yet holds no other personal significance may lose its importance and allure over time.
+A symbol or image that is aesthetically appealing and significant has a better shot at remaining important – or, at the very least, capturing a specific sentiment or helping you recall/preserve a life-era – over time.
 You will be permanently etching a symbol into your flesh.
-Want it for yourself, or do something else, dammit.
-Get a t-shirt made.
-Write a poem.
+Want it for yourself, or do something else.
 There are a million ways to express ourselves that aren’t permanent, painful, pricey, and public.
+(I honestly can’t tell where Samantha’s opinion actually falls, but still loved reading her post on getting tons of tattoos as a youth that are now no longer trendy or particularly meaningful to her.
+She also has a Chinese symbol with an unknown-to-her-at-the-time meaning on her neck … more about that below.)

 Make sure you know what it means to everyone.

-Asian language characters are very popular tattoos with non-Asian-language-speakers, because the characters themselves are beautiful.
+Asian language characters are very popular tattoos with non-Asian-language-speakers because the characters themselves are beautiful.
 This is true of Hebrew, Arabic, and several other languages with elegant letters.
 But unless you read and speak a language that utilizes logograms, you may not be aware of possible additional meanings.
 Many of these characters represent several words or ideas, depending on context.
-How do you know that the Japanese character for “truth” doesn’t also mean “chicken pot pie”?
+Are you absolutely certain that the Japanese character for “truth” doesn’t also mean “chicken pot pie” under certain circumstances?
 Also, if you don’t read the language and are choosing the character from flash art, how do you know it means what the parlor says it means?
 Husband Mike has the word “gratitude” on his forearm.
 He didn’t feel the need to get it written in Thai or Korean because it would be prettier.
 His native English worked just fine.
 This is a pet peeve of mine, I know, and I can’t help ranting a bit because it just irks me to no end.
 But putting my own overly-emotional reactions aside, I can assert dispassionately that selecting words or symbols that may have hidden or unknown meanings is ill-advised.
-You should know full well what your tattoos are telling people about yourself.
-Don’t let your tattoos tell people you’re ignorant.
+If you opt for actual words and language, you should know full well what your tattoos are telling people about yourself.
+Don’t let your word-based tattoos tell people you’re ignorant.

 Ask yourself: what will this say about me?